Hot Space: Side two

-"Calling All Girls"

 The first Queen song written by Taylor to be released as a single (albeit in selected countries, including the US and Australia, but not the UK), "Calling All Girls" failed to create much of an impact on the charts where it peaked at number 60 in the US and number 33 in Canada, despite its music video based on the George Lucas film THX 1138.
 Taylor composed "Calling All Girls" on guitar and played the feedback noises during the song's break.
-Queen never performed the song in Europe, and a live recording from Japan in 1982 is commercially available on the Queen on Fire – Live at the Bowl DVD, where "Calling All Girls" accompanies the photo gallery.
+Queen never performed the song in Europe, but a live recording from Japan in 1982 is commercially available on the Queen on Fire – Live at the Bowl DVD, where "Calling All Girls" accompanies the photo gallery.
 The single was released in July 1982.

-"Las Palabras de Amor (The Words of Love)"

-May's lyrics for "Las Palabras de Amor" were inspired by Queen's close relationship with their Latin-American fans, and have been interpreted as an allegory for the Falklands War.
+May's lyrics for "Las Palabras de Amor" were inspired by Queen's close relationship with their Latin American fans.
 A top 20 hit in the UK, "Las Palabras de Amor" marked the band's fifth single to feature at least one in-studio appearance on Top of the Pops, the others being "Seven Seas of Rhye" (three performances, only partially still existing), "Killer Queen" (two performances, one of which only partially exists), "Now I'm Here" (two performances, with only one of them partially existing) and "Good Old-Fashioned Lover Boy" (one performance).
-For this mimed performance, May is seen playing a grand piano, although he only played synthesisers on the recording.
+For this mimed performance, May is seen playing a grand piano, although he only played synthesizers on the recording.
 May also sang lead vocals for the harmonised line "this night and evermore".

-"Cool Cat"

 David Bowie contributed vocals to "Cool Cat" and "Under Pressure", though his parts on the former were removed at his request.

 "Cool Cat", written by Mercury and Deacon, originally featured David Bowie on backing vocals and a few lines of spoken word to a rhythm during the middle eight.
 According to Mercury in a 1982 TV interview, Bowie was unhappy with the results and requested that his vocals be removed days before its parent album was slated to be released.
 With the exception of the electric piano (which was played by Mercury), all the instruments are played by Deacon, including guitars, synths and a drum machine.
 On the album version, Mercury sings the entire song in falsetto.
 The alternate take with Bowie's vocals still intact is widely available on various bootleg recordings and surfaces from an early 1982 vinyl Hot Space test pressing from the US.
 Deacon can be heard using the slap bass technique throughout the track.
 The song was used in 2023 in an Amazon Prime commercial featuring a young woman who, among other things, has a bobblehead of Mercury and buys a jacket on Prime similar to the one the bobblehead is wearing.